membraneframework/membrane_tutorials/broadcasting/10_RTSP_Pipeline.md

 As explained in the [Architecture chapter](08_RTSP_Architecture.md), the pipeline will consist of an RTSP Source and an HLS Sink Bin.
-For now we won't connect this elements in any way, since we don't have information about what tracks we'll receive from the RTSP server which we're connecting with.
+For now we won't connect this elements in any way, since we don't have information about what tracks we'll receive from the RTSP server which we're connecting to.

 ##### lib/pipeline.ex
 ```elixir